saifa18/saifa18/README.md

 ](mailto:saif.ansari9223@gmail.com)

-<p>I am a junior at the University of Texas at Austin, class of 2026, pursuing a Bachelor of Business Administration in Management Information Systems, along with a Computer Science certification and a Business Analytics minor.
+<p>I am a junior at the University of Texas at Austin, class of 2026, pursuing a Bachelor of Business Administration in Business Analytics, along with a Computer Science certification and a MIS minor.
 I am passionate about technology, programming, and data science, and I consistently seek opportunities to expand my knowledge and skills in these areas.
 As a self-motivated learner, I thrive in both collaborative environments and independent projects.
 My ultimate goal is to become a leader in the tech industry, leveraging data-driven insights and innovative solutions to create a meaningful impact on the world.</p>

 <h2>Languages:</h2>